loamcodes/loamcodes.github.io/src/pages/about-deploy.md

 ### Contract Registry

 Give your contracts names!
-Use contracts by name.
+And use others' contracts by name.
 Our dream for the future?
 No more opaque contract IDs.

 ### Keep it live